by Texas Homesteader ~

 Plastic Honey Bear Jars?
 Nope!

-Many times honey is sold in those cute plastic honey bears.
+Many times honey is sold in those cute bear-shaped plastic jars.
 It’s convenient for pouring honey that’s for sure.
-(I prefer to Use Syrup Jars for ease in pouring honey, myself)
+(But I prefer to Use Syrup Jars for ease in pouring honey, myself)

 But remember, those cute little plastic bears tend to melt if they get too warm.
 And I’ve always been extremely wary of heating plastic that comes into contact with my food.